Nursing Home Negligence

 When investigating nursing abuse cases, Cravens & Noll works with private investigators and medical professionals in reviewing nursing home records, staffing reports, patient charts, video camera footage, if available, and eyewitness testimony.

-If you suspect a family member has been neglected or abused while in the care of a nursing home facility, contact Cravens & Noll today to schedule a free consultation.
+If you suspect a family member has been neglected or abused while in the care of a nursing home facility, contact Cravens & Noll today to schedule an initial consultation.
 Our Richmond nursing home abuse lawyers will be happy to discuss your elder law case and legal options.

 Warning Signs of Neglect or Elder Abuse — When to Call an Attorney

 While not exhaustive, the list below provides a general overview of some of the most common warning signs of nursing home abuse or neglect:

 - Ligature marks on the wrists or ankles

 - Slips and falls due to unattended wanderings

 - Missing personal items from room

 - Broken hip and other unexplained fractures

 Nursing homes have a duty of care to ensure their patients are taken care of properly and protected from certain kinds of dangers.
 As a result, any failure on the part of a nursing home to comply with the law or provide a secure environment constitutes a violation of their duty of care.
 For example, a failure to conduct proper background checks on employees or a failure to staff an appropriate number of registered nurses or geriatric doctors can constitute a failure on a nursing home’s part.
 When investigating nursing home abuse cases, our attorneys expose inadequate staffing, poorly maintained standards of cleanliness, an absence of nurses or doctors, and other factors that contributed to our client’s neglect or abuse.